Whenthingsarerightthenendoftime/aws-sdk-java/README.md

 * **1.10.x** - Approved.
 Only major critical bugs will be fixed.
 To get the new features, upgrade to 1.11.x version of the SDK.
 ## Security

 ### Jackson Vulnerabilities

 #### CVE 2017-15095 & CVE-2018-7489

 The AWS SDK for Java is not directly affected by these findings.
 The SDKs own use of ObjectMapper does not use polymorphic deserialization so deserialization gadgets cannot be exploited.
-The SDK continues to depend on Jackson 2.6.x due to its compatbility with Java 6.
+The SDK continues to depend on Jackson 2.6.x due to its compatibility with Java 6.
 Consumers of the SDK can override the version of Jackson in their own application to a newer version.

 A good explanation of this type of exploit can be found [here][jackson-deserialization-gadget].

 ## AWS SDK for Java 2.x
 A version 2.x of the SDK is generally available.
 It is a major rewrite of the 1.x code base, built on top of Java 8+ and adds several frequently requested features.
 These include support for non-blocking I/O, improved start-up performance, automatic iteration over paginated responses and the ability to plug in a different HTTP implementation at run time.

 For more information see the [AWS SDK for Java 2.x Developer Guide][sdk-v2-dev-guide] or check the project repository in https://github.com/aws/aws-sdk-java-v2.